 The big question is whether tapioca is gluten free or not.
 Since tapioca pearls or boba pearls are made from cassava starch, some beg the question whether it’s gluten free or not.
 Even our team has asked this question before!

 Is Tapioca Pearls Gluten Free?

 In short, cassava root is a plant native to areas like South America as a major food source, specifically carbs.
-The cassava root and it’s tapioca starch that is extracted is however gluten free.
-Reason being is that it’s not a grain at all, typically gluten is incorporated in grains like wheat bread for example.
+The cassava root and its tapioca starch that is extracted is, however, gluten free.
+The reason being is that it’s not a grain at all, typically gluten is incorporated in grains like wheat bread for example.

 Since cassava root is a vegetable and naturally does not contain gluten, at least in its most natural form, those that have gluten allergies are safe to consume this.
 Keep in mind though you’d have to be careful of cross contamination.

 The way tapioca starch is extracted or processed is by grinding up the cassava root into a very fine powder.
 Now, if the factory or processors of the specific brand of tapioca starch also grind up wheats or grains, you’re at the risk of cross contamination.
 In this case, it wouldn’t be too great if you had consumed tapioca pearls.
 If you ever worry about whether tapioca pearls may or may not affect you, please do your research or ask the boba cafe about more facts.

 You can never be too safe right?
 We want everyone to be as safe as possible while enjoying their beloved bubble tea.
 We hope this helps answer your question about does tapioca has gluten, but of course, always ask a professional to fact check!

 Have you answered your question yet?
 We hope we did!
 To reiterate, the only ingredient that you really need to be wary about is the tapioca pearls based on the reasons we mentioned above.
 We hope everyone can enjoy bubble tea as much as we do as a team and community @talkboba.